Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

-As can be learned from Table \ref{tab:complexity}, our proposed algorithm offers scalability, since its computational complexity grows with lower exponents on key system parameters such as the number of users $K$, the number of \ac{RIS} elements $R$ and the number of \ac{BS} antennas $N$.
-This advantage is in addition to the superior communications performance, which shall be throughly demonstrated in the next section.
-For systems of smaller sizes, however, the performance advantage of the proposed method may come at the cost of a higher complexity compared to the \ac{SotA} technique \cite{YahyaOJCS2024}, due to the large number of iterations required for convergence of the algorithm, as shown in Figure \ref{fig:converge}.
+As can be learned from Table \ref{tab:complexity} {and \eqref{eq:complexity_admm}}, our proposed algorithm offers scalability, since its computational complexity grows with lower exponents on key system parameters such as the number of users $K$, the number of \ac{RIS} elements $R$ and the number of \ac{BS} antennas $N$.
+This advantage is in addition to the superior communications performance, which shall be thoroughly demonstrated in the next section.

+For systems of smaller sizes, however, the performance advantage of the proposed method may come at the cost of a higher complexity compared to the \ac{SotA} techniques \cite{YahyaOJCS2024,ZheyuArxiv2024}, due to the large number of iterations required for convergence of the algorithm, as shown in Figure \ref{fig:converge}.
 The improved sum-rate and increased robustness observed across multiple \ac{BD-RIS} architectures, resulting from the algorithm's design, are thoroughly presented and analyzed in the subsequent section.